 Beyond the implementation of aspects of the Library 2.0 model, the Fairfield Public Library will adopt the Library 3.0 model which encompasses the Library supporting the creative process of our patrons.
 The Library is planning on acquiring and providing software and other materials to support the writing process as well as film and digital music production.
 The Library will create a “Tech Annex” with resources such as audio sound recording and video and image editing software; digital cameras, a web development station and recording equipment.
 These resources will give patrons the tools to create, design and experiment with video production, website design, the production and editing of music, writing and publication.
-By encouraging creativity and providing the opportunity at the Library, patrons will give back to the community through publication, creative websites, music and video production, the potential for creativity is infinite.
+By encouraging creativity and providing the opportunity at the Library, patrons will give back to the community through publication, creative websites, music and video production: the potential for creativity is infinite.

 Based on the 2004-2007 Fairfield Public Library Technology Plan the Library reiterates its commitment to “ensure the people of the Town of Fairfield, in and through their libraries, will have convenient access to electronic information resources through proven technology and telecommunications.
 In the virtual and physical libraries, our role will be to provide products and services which guide our patrons to excellent electronic information.
 Patrons will be assisted as needed by trained staff and can help them make the best use of both new and traditional information resources.
 Staff will be supported by up-to-date technology that ensures provision of quality of services that are efficient and cost-effective.
 As the scope and amount of information available electronically continues to expand the Library will increasingly integrate technology into its traditional services.
 In doing so, the library will strive to provide seamless access to its electronic services and will seek to standardize user interfaces in order to ensure efficient and convenient use of its electronic resources.
 Due to rapid emergence of new information technologies, the Library will maintain the flexibility needed to adapt to new and changing technology in order to provide cost effective and efficient service to the public.
 The Library staff will be trained in new technologies to enable them to educate and support the public in their quest for accessing, retrieving and evaluating electronic information.”

-Goal 1: Improve community access to information from both within and outside of the library.
+Goal 1: Improve community access to information from both within and outside of the library

-Objectives: Provide access to a greater number of quality online databases.
+Objectives: Provide access to a greater number of quality online databases

 Action Steps: Maintain statistics to monitor current database use

-FY2011-2013: Continue reporting of database use and submit to Town Librarian and Library Board.
+FY2011-2013: Continue monthly reporting of database use and submit to Town Librarian and Library Board.

 FY2011: Subscribe to a specialized Art database.